BGA Rework Station, BGA Hot Air System, BGA Alignment, BGA, Protoyping, SMD, Hot Air Station

 1.6 SUMMARY

-The benefits from a proper pre-heating and a post-reflow cool down of the PCB assembly are many and compounding.
+The benefits from a proper preheating and a post-reflow cool down of the PCB assembly are many and compounding.
 The time involved to include these two simple procedures into a technician's basic rework routine is negligible.
 In fact, while the PCB is preheating, a technician can be busy doing other prep work such as applying paste and / or flux to the board.

+BottomSide Effective Preheat is Essential for all BGA rework and repair.
+In fact, even BGA and CSP re-balling requires preheat.
+Bottom-side, effective pre-heat is your best solution.
+And preheating is even more important with lead-free soldering or rework.
 Certainly, the assurance of not having to replace lifted traces or lands, or needing to re-troubleshoot a newly reworked board because it will not pass a circuit test translates into genuine time savings.
 Further, it goes without saying, that the cost savings realized from not having to scrap PCB's thermally damaged in "rework" must factor into any technician's equation.
 An ounce of prevention is worth a pound of cure.

---- David Jacks, Los Angeles, California 1996.
+-- David Jacks, Los Angeles, 1996.

 POSTSCRIPT AND BIO

-Postscript from the Author: How prescient this article seems now some sixteen years later.
+Postscript from the Author: How prescient this article seems now twenty-three years later.
 Today, our reality at the electronic benchtop has us working with SMD packages so small they are only visible under a microscope along with micro-BGA's and the most-delicate of ceramic capacitors and glass diodes, all of which are at extreme risk of thermal damage from high temperatures and rapid thermal expansion.

-The advent of lead-free solders has further exasperated the reflow process for SMD and BGA prototyping, production and reworkr.
+The advent of lead-free solders has further exasperated the reflow process for SMD and BGA prototyping, production and rework.
 In all of these cases, it turns out that effective preheating before reflow is the only solution, isn't it?
 BGA Rework requires preheat.
 Lead-Free rework requires preheat.
 Micro BGA rework requires preheat.
 SMT rework requires preheat.
 And yes, if you really want quality solder joints, even Thru-hole rework requires preheat.

 My first SMT benchtop "machine" was the old Ungar® 4700 hot air soldering system introduced in 1982, some thirty years ago!
 That simple machine was quite revolutionary in its day because we had the foresight to engineer bottom-side preheating right into the machine.
 Yes, we were laughed at back in the "old soldering iron days", but time has proven us right.
-I am still kidded from time to time as "Mr. Preheat" and I must say that I like it. --- DJ, 2012.
+I am still kidded from time to time as "Mr. Preheat" and I must say that I like it. --- DJ, 2019.

 David holds many patents (both utility and design) in North America, the European Union, Japan and around the world.
 His patented inventions have been cited as prior art by firms from IBM to Mitsubishi.
 He has authored technical articles for international journals, and routinely speaks to electronic professional societies.

-©1996 - 2011, 2012, 2013 by Zephyrtronics®.
+©1996 - 2011, 2012, 2013, 2014, 2015, 2016, 2017-2018, 2019, 2020 - 2024 by Zephyrtronics®.
 All rights reserved.
 The information, text, images, photographs, charts, graphs you receive online from Zephyrtronics® are protected by the copyright laws of the United States.
 The copyright laws prohibit any copying, redistributing, retransmitting, or repurposing of any copyright-protected material.
-Zephyrtronics is the registered trademark property of JTI, Inc. "The Science of Zephyrtronics" and "Simplicity Through Innovation" and "Zephlux" and "ZeroLead" and "Zero Balling" and "Zero Residue" and "Post Cooling" and "Post Cooler" and "AirBath" and "SolderGlide" and "SolderMill" and "Just So Superior" are the protected trademark property of JTI, Inc. "Zephyrtronics" and "Low Melt" and "Air Fountain" and "Fountainhead" are the registered trademark properties of JTI Inc. *The above names are the registered property of their respective owners.
+Zephyrtronics is the registered trademark property of JTI, Inc. "The Science of Zephyrtronics" and "Simplicity Through Innovation" and "Zephlux" and "ZeroLead" and "ZeroTouch" and "Zero Balling" and "Zero Residue" and "Post Cooling" and "Post Cooler" and "AirBath" and "SolderGlide" and "SolderMill" and "ZeroTouch" and "Just So Superior" are the protected trademark property of JTI, Inc. "Zephyrtronics" and "Low Melt" and "Air Fountain" and "Fountainhead" are the registered trademark properties of JTI Inc. *The above names are the registered property of their respective owners.

 Click link below to return to the top of the page